-Grade 6 in GCSE Maths and Grade 6 in GCSE English Language or English Literature.
+Grade 5 in GCSE English and Grade 6 in GCSE Maths.

 A Level Economics is a well-respected subject both for university courses and beyond.
 The knowledge and understanding you gain will stand you in good stead throughout your working life.
 Economists are much in demand and a degree in the subject could lead to a well-paid job in a variety of careers including banking, accountancy and business generally.

 Course Content & Assessment

 We offer the AQA specification, which, as well as looking at the theoretical aspects of the subject, puts considerable emphasis on how it can be applied to the present day.
 Some of the many topics covered during the course include supply and demand, the labour market, international trade, taxation, government spending, unemployment, inflation and the management of the economy generally.
 The new specification has been updated to include the recent financial crisis and current topic areas such as development and behavioural economics.